Not sure what you need to get started?

 Once your driving has reached a suitable level, you will want to get your driving test booked.
 The timescale for bookings can vary one month to the next depending on the number of other learners applying around the same time.
 You should not just go ahead and book the test before checking that a car will be available first!

 During the 'independent driving' section of the test you will be asked to follow signs or maps to a particular location to see how well you deal with driving without direction from the examiner.

 Book your practical test .
 Please note you should always check with your instructor before doing this yourself.

 Go to the official Gov site for more information on the practical driving test and many other aspects involved in learning to drive.

-Official DVSA Video.
+Official DSA Video.